voxel51/fiftyone/docs/source/user_guide/brain.rst

         Correct annotations are crucial in developing high performing models.
-        Using the FiftyOne Brain and the predictions of a pre-trained model, you can identify possible labels mistakes in your |Dataset|:
+        Using the FiftyOne Brain and the predictions of a pre-trained model, you can identify possible labels mistakes in your dataset via the :meth:`compute_mistakenness() <fiftyone.brain.compute_mistakenness>`
+        method:

         .. code-block:: python
             :linenos: